shannonmoeller/spiff/README.md

 ### write([dir], [options]) : Function(Bside)

-- `dir` `String` (default: `file.base`) Optional alternate directory in which to write the files.
+- `dir` `String` (default: `file.base`) Optional alternate directory in which to write a file.
 By default, files will be saved to their current `.path` value.
 - `options` `Object` Options for `fs.writeFile`.

-Generates a callback that accepts a [`Bside`](#bside) file and writes it back to disk, optionally in a different location.
+Generates a callback that accepts a [`Bside`](#bside) file and writes it to the disk, optionally in a different location.
+Returns the file so that you may continue iterating after writing.

 ## Bside

 A [vinyl file](https://github.com/gulpjs/vinyl) with first-class string support.
-No more need to convert to and from buffers unless you really want to.
+No more converting to and from buffers unless you really want to.

 ### .isString() : Boolean